goodekat/WhoseEgg/README.md

 <br>

   - Prediction page:
-      - **Add text explaining what is in the tables and figures**:
-          - **Guide users through the results**
-          - **Have a key message below each graphic**
-      - **Add a note about the percent of missing data discarded**
-      - Add text about being able to zoom in on figures
       - Figure out how to compute prediction intervals

 <br>

   - Download page:
       - **Add option to download csv or excel spreadsheet**
-      - Add text explaining what will be downloaded

 <br>